Hypo-huh? What Is Hypopressive Exercise & Low Pressure Fitness????

 Modern day hypopressive exercises were developed in the 1980's in Europe by Dr. Marcel Caufriez specifically as a postpartum recovery technique for women experiencing pelvic organ prolapse and incontinence.
 You may also come across the term hypopressive gymnastics in the research literature when referring to the hypopressive exercises developed from this time frame.

-The hypopressive apnea is the hallmark feature of hypopressive exercise during which after full exhalation, breath is held, the glottis is closed and the intercostal muscles are used to create inspiratory movement of the ribcage while the rectus abdominus muscle remains relaxed.
+The hypopressive apnea is the hallmark feature of hypopressive exercise during which after full exhalation, breath is held, the glottis is closed and the intercostal and serratus muscles are used to create inspiratory movement of the ribcage while the rectus abdominus muscle remains relaxed.
 This thoracic pressure change causes a "drawing up"of the relaxed diaphragm with associated decreased pressure in abdominal(4) and pelvic cavities(2).

 Click below to watch a hypopressive apnea: